|Like Us on Facebook||Follow Us on Instagram|

 The Executive Director coordinates the appointment of a number of committees from among the membership to provide advice and technical expertise in such areas as Planning and Technology.

-The LibraryLinkNJ office is located at 44 Stelton Road, Suite 330, Piscataway, NJ 08854 in Middlesex County.
-It is 1,932 square feet of space on a multi-year lease.
-The facility includes a meeting space, private offices for the Executive Director and Assistant Director, office space for staff and limited storage.
-It is easily accessible by car, but not directly by mass transit.
+The LibraryLinkNJ office is located at 2300 Stuyvesant Avenue, Trenton, NJ 08618 in Mercer County.
+The facility includes a meeting space, private offices for the Executive Director, office space for staff and limited storage.

 New Jersey Library Network.
 In 1983, the Library Network Law was enacted establishing the New Jersey Library Network as a mechanism for academic, institutional, public, school and special libraries to cooperatively provide New Jersey residents with full and equal access to library materials, programs and information that might not otherwise be available in their local communities.
 That premise is that the sharing of resources has the capacity to improve services while controlling the cost of maintaining local libraries.